Palmer-Group-DSM/CodeKatas/Katas/MedicineClash.md

 - Dispense date = medication start date.
 - Days supply = number of days patient continues to take medication after the dispense date.
 - If the patient has 2 overlapping prescriptions for the same medication assume they stop taking the earlier one.

-___

-Starter code is provided [HERE](http://github.com/emilybache/KataMedicineClash/blob/master/README.md) by the original  author of Medicine Clash kata.